koolarrowsolutions/ParentJourney/replit.md

 Preferred communication style: Simple, everyday language.
 Supportive messaging: Warm, encouraging greetings with emojis and affirming language that validates parenting efforts.
+Authentication preference: Simple username/email + password system without social login complexity.

+## Important Notes

+**Authentication Usage**: Due to browser security restrictions, the authentication system works correctly in new tabs but may not function properly in the preview iframe.
+Users should click "Open in new tab" for login/signup functionality.

 ## System Architecture